ultralytics/ultralytics/docs/tasks/tracking.md

 * Bot-Sort - `botsort.yaml`
 * ByteTrack - `bytetrack.yaml`

-The default tracker is botsort
+The default tracker is botsort.

-## Predict
+## Tracking

-Use a trained YOLOv8n model to run predictions on images.
+Use a trained YOLOv8n/YOLOv8n-seg model to run tracker on video streams.

 !!! example ""